 Monitor your stats and then eliminate all pages that distract your visitors.

-If you don’t have a website visit my affiliate Bluehost and reserve a domain name and hosting.
+If you don’t have a website, you might consider visiting my affiliate Bluehost (they pay me to promote, so do your own research) and reserve a domain name and hosting.
 This company pays me to promote, but at the time of writing, it’s the company I utilize for pretty much all my websites.

 Q: What about movie promotion with email?